Informational Text Newspaper or Magazine “Book” Report

 Before break, my students turned in their latest independent book report.
 This was a different kind of book report, though.
 They have done plenty of non-fiction book reports, so I wanted to shake things up a bit.
 I created a Non-Fiction “book” report for the students in which they had to find a newspaper or magazine and pull out text features and respond to several prompts.
-Heres is the assignment as they received it.
+Here is the informational text book report instruction sheet as they received it.

 Students had several assignments to complete using different articles within their magazine.
-This assignment required students to select character traits based on a person mentioned in an article.
+This informational text book report required students to select character traits based on a person mentioned in an article.

 Several students chose to use Post It flags to label each of the required text features.
 This definitely made my job easy!